Hotel Pic Blanc, Alpe d'Huez

 · central location in Les Bergers area · bus stop to Alpe d'Huez right outside the hotel · 5 minutes' walk to ski school meeting point and nursery slopes · 15 minutes' walk to centre of Alpe d'Huez

-Double Room - sleeps 2: Double bed, private bath or shower and WC
+Superior Double Room - sleeps 2: Double or twin bed, private bath or shower and WC.
+Balcony

-Superior Double Room - sleeps 2-4 (max 3 adults): Double bed, extra bed, private shower, WC and balcony.
+Privilege Double Room - sleeps 2-4 (max 3 adults): Double or twin bed, extra sofa bed, private shower, WC and balcony.

 Cots are available on request.

-• buffet breakfast • 3 course evening meals with choice of main course • Christmas & New Year gala dinners included in holiday price
+• buffet breakfast with hot options• 4 course evening meals with choice of main course • Christmas & New Year gala dinners included in holiday price.
+Packed lunch available (book and pay locally).

 About Alpe d'Huez